Guide for St. Augustine Grass: Yearly Maintenance Program

 Watering your St. Augustine grass throughout the year is ideal for its health.

-Like any other type of turf St. Augustine grass does well when watered up to an inch each week.
-St. Augustine Grass can sometimes require a little more water than other types of lawns, but depending on the season and environment this can be subject to change.
+St. Augustine grass does well when watered up to an inch each week, like any other turf type.
+St. Augustine Grass can sometimes require a little more water than other types of lawns, but depending on the season and environment, this can be subject to change.

 During winter, water at least once a week.
 Cooler regions with higher rainfall will not need as much watering.
-From spring to summer, you will water 2 to 3 times per week.
-If you see your lawn is not draining well then do not continue to water until water has evaporated.
+From spring to summer, water 2 to 3 times per week.
+If you see your lawn is not draining well, do not continue to water until the water has evaporated.

 6. Weed Control in August through September